Travis

 If you have questions about a specific section or have an issue that is not covered, please contact us at enterprise@travis-ci.com for assistance.

-Using Self-Signed Certificates #
+Self-Signed Certificates #

 We strongly recommend that you use a valid certificate from a trusted certificate authority when configuring your installation.
 That said, we recognize that there are various scenarios in which using a self-signed certificate might make more sense for your organization.

-In all cases of using self-signed certificates you must disable SSL certificate validation in your settings.
+In all cases of using self-signed certificates, you must disable SSL certificate validation in your settings.
 This can be done after installation is complete.

-After installation you can upload a certificate at any time via the Admin Dashboard.
+After installation, you can upload a certificate at any time via the Admin Dashboard.

-Using a trial license #
+Use a trial license #

 If you are using a trial license to evaluate Travis CI Enterprise, it might not make sense to use a trusted certificate.
 For this scenario we offer the ability to use self-signed certificates that are generated by Travis CI Enterprise itself.